Dashboard-IN3/tecnico-energy-app/README.md

 1. A XLSX spreadsheet file for a study, named `{study_identifier}.xlsx`
 2. A gzipped GeoJSON file containing geometries associated with the study, named `{study_identifier}.geojson.gz`
-3. A MDX file describing the content for the study details page
+3. A MDX (with a `.md` extension) file describing the content for the study details page

 ### Study Spreadsheet